 On March 8, 2019, the CAB's Board of Directors adopted Resolution No. 2019-03-01, Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the Original O&M Fee Resolution), which imposed certain operations and maintenance fees on real property within the boundaries of District No. 1, effective April 1, 2019.
-On November 8, 2019, the CAB's Board of Directors adopted Resolution No. 2019-11-03, Amended and Restated Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the Amended and Restated Resolution), which amended and restated the Original O&M Fee Resolution in its entirety.
-On February 12, 2021, the CAB's Board of Directors adopted Resolution Sectors of Sky Ranch Community Authority Board Community Authority Board Regarding the Imposition of Directors adopted Resolution of the Board of Directors adopted Resolution No. 2021-02-01, Second Amended and Restated Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the District No. 1 O&M Fee Resolution), which amended Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the District No. 1 O&M Fee Resolution), which amended and restated the Original O&M Fee Resolution and the Amended and Restated Resolution in its entirety.
+On November 8, 2019, the CAB's Board of Directors adopted Resolution No. 2019-11-03, Amended and Restated Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the Amended and Restated Resolution), which amended and restated the Original O&M Fee Resolution No. 2021-02-01, Second Amended and Restated Resolution of the Board of Directors of Sky Ranch Community Authority Board Regarding the Imposition of Operations and Maintenance Fees (the Second Amended and Restated Resolution, and together with the Original O&M Fee Resolution and the Amended and Restated Resolution, the Previous Resolutions), which amended and restated the Original O&M Fee Resolution in its entirety.